YassineBouzid/real-time-weld-defect-detection-using-yolov3/README.md

 15. pyinstaller 3.6
 for direct use, you can download the executable of both parts of the application and use them just by double click:
 - Server exe for windows 64 and 32 bit:
-- Detection part exe for windows 64 bit only:
+- Detection part exe for windows 64 bit only: gpu ... cpu ...
+-The yolov3 pre-trained model in h5 format:

 # The user manual of the app:
-Double click on server exe after about 3 min of loading a window will appear (fig: 1):
+Once the exe files have been downloaded. on Server PC, double click on Server.exe, a window (fig: 1) will appear:
-1. The port used for the first thread
+1. Port used for the first thread
-2. The port used for the second thread
+2. Port used for the second thread
-3. The arduino com port
+3. The arduino COM port
 4. Integration time (in seconds)
 5. The pipe name (for each tube the operator should fill up this field)
 6. The current number of integration (per tube)
 7. Click this to start listening from the detection PC
-8. Empty signal field to show the current stat of the app
+8. Empty signal field to show the current operation on the app
-9. Click this to close the app
+9. Click on this button to close the app
 10. Start the chariot manually
 11. Pause the chariot manually
 12. Move the chariot back manually